 Global Rare Disease Awarenes

-February 28th is a day set aside for rare disease awareness
+February 29th is a day set aside for rare disease awareness

 I have Primary Orthostatic Tremor.
-OT for short or POT – Primary Orthostatic Tremor, primary because classic OT does not have any other Neurological issues present.
+OT for short or POT – Primary Orthostatic Tremor, primary because OT does not have any other Neurological issues present.
 (Not to be confused with Postural Orthostatic Tachycardia Syndrome, which is a different disorder referred to as POTS)

 Because I have had autoimmune diseases for many years, (Hashimoto’s and Sjogren’s) I attributed it to the very common autoimmune fatigue.
+Then suddenly it turned into leg tremors that I could feel while standing only, causing me to feel unstable.

 My Endocrinologist, who is a brilliant doctor told me I needed to find a Movement Disorder Neurologist.
 He sent a referral request that failed as the only Movement Disorder Neurologist in our area is not taking new patients.